dimtsiakm/larynx/README.md

 # Label Studio ML backend

-Make use of Segment Anything Model (SAM) as a backend model
+Make use of Segment Anything Model (SAM) as a backend model USE the test_env conda environment.

 0. conda activate test_env
 1. label-studio start (version==1.7.3, python==3.9)
 2. ngrok (follow the instructions on the website: https://labelstud.io/guide/start)
+> If this is your first time running it, authenticate the ngrock (ngrok config add-authtoken <Your token>)
+> Start ngrok and point it at Label Studio: ngrok http --host-header=rewrite 8080

 3. SAM: my-label-studio-ml-backends/segment_anything_model
->To run SAM as backend follow the instructions here: https://github.com/HumanSignal/label-studio-ml-backend/tree/master. run once the onnxconverter.py file to produce the .onnx file.
+>To run SAM as backend follow the instructions here: https://github.com/HumanSignal/label-studio-ml-backend/tree/master. run once the onnxconverter.py file to produce the .onnx file and then:

+cd my-label-studio-ml-backends/segment_anything_model
+python3 onnxconverter.py
+label-studio-ml start . -p 9091

+4. DONE.
+Everything has been set up.

 (test_env conda) > python3 onnxconverter.py